Celebrity Millennium in Port

 Sail Away Flags

 A more obvious shot of a cruise ship but still one that requires looking up and isolating a part of the vessel.
 The sail away flags give the clue that this is a ship and not some industrial structure somewhere.
-Having the sail away flags in the image helps to establish this as a shot at the beginning of a cruise and could serve nicely as an opening image in a slide show done in Photo Story 3 or iPhoto.
+Having the sail away flags in the image helps to establish this as a shot at the beginning of a cruise and could serve nicely as an opening image in a slide show done in Photo Story 3

 When you have some time on board your ship, see if there are shapes, colors and textures that you can isolate in your photos.
 The end results can be engaging both for you and others who see your photos later.
 Remember, less is sometimes more when it comes to photography.